 - PDQ-NCI Comprehensive Cancer Database

-PDQ (Physician Data Query) is NCI's comprehensive cancer database.
+PDQ (Physician Data Query) is the National Cancer Institute's comprehensive cancer database.
 It contains summaries on a wide range of cancer topics; a registry of 8,000+ open and 19,000+ closed cancer clinical trials from around the world; and a directory of professionals who provide genetics services.
 PDQ also contains the NCI Dictionary of Cancer Terms, with definitions for 6,800+ cancer and medical terms, and the NCI Drug Dictionary, which has information on 2,300+ agents used in the treatment of cancer or cancer-related conditions.
 Free government website.